Online Bachelor of Science in Integrated Health Care Studies

 - One course in biological or natural sciences

 - One course in psychology, sociology, social work, or social sciences

-- At least 9 semester hours in additional courses with a health or medical focus such as: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Assisting Technology), HST (Human Services Technology) or HLTH (Health).
-Others will be considered to meet this requirement depending on their relevancy.
+- At least 9 semester hours in additional courses with a health or medical focus such as: First Aid and CPR/AED, Medical Terminology, and courses with the Ohio University prefixes of BIOS (Biological Sciences), HTCH (Health Technology), MAT (Medical Assisting Technology), HST (Human Services Technology) or HLTH (Health).
+Other courses will be considered to meet this requirement depending on their relevancy.